BlackEdder/plotd/README.md

 Plotcli has a --help switch which explains the options available.
 You can also see its output
 ![here](http://blackedder.github.io/plotd/images/help.txt)

+### Types of plots

+Plotcli is build on ggplotd and supports the same plot types as ggplotd does.
+For a complete list you can

 ## Examples

 ### Lines